etienneleba/docker-symfony-website/README.md

 ### Ports

 By default port 80 is use for the app and port 8080 is use for adminer.
-Don't forget to open them or close them
+Don't forget to open them or close them on the server.

 <br>